-U.S. District Judge Ivan Lemelle ordered the reports in April, saying they're needed to make sure Louisiana complies with a 1975 desegregation order about state money going to private schools.
-In a decision signed Friday and filed Monday, the judge said he won't scrap that order.
+U.S. District Judge Ivan Lemelle ordered the reports in April.
+He ruled that they are needed to make sure Louisiana complies with a 1975 desegregation order about state money going to private schools.
+The order requires that the state provide federal officials with lists of voucher applicants, information on schools in the voucher program, and enrollment and racial breakdowns on public schools and private schools in the voucher program.

-Lemelle lacks jurisdiction over the voucher program because it has not been found unconstitutional and federal attorneys have never contended that it is, the motion argued.
+In August, lawyers for the Goldwater Institute's litigation arm, the Scharf-Norton Center for Constitutional Litigation, said Lemelle lacks jurisdiction over the voucher program because it has not been found unconstitutional and federal attorneys have never contended that it is.